Top of the page

 You'll need to check in with your doctor regularly when taking medicines for bipolar disorder.
 You may need regular blood tests to watch the amount of medicine in your blood.

 The use of antidepressants alone has been linked to an increase in manic episodes.
 Antidepressant treatment needs to be monitored closely to avoid causing a manic episode.

 Almost all people who have bipolar disorder need medicine.
 But counselling is also important.
 It helps you cope with work and relationship struggles related to your illness.
 Types of counselling include:

 Try to form a long-term relationship with a counsellor you like.
 He or she will help you recognize personality changes that show when you are moving into a mood swing.
 Getting early treatment can reduce the length of the high or low.

 Family members often feel helpless when a loved one is depressed or manic.
 But you can help.

-If a loved one has bipolar disorder, it may be helpful for you to get counselling to deal with its impact on your own life.
+If a loved one has bipolar disorder, it may be helpful for you to get counselling.
+This can help you deal with the disorder's impact on your own life.
 Manic episodes can be particularly hard.
-Talk with a psychiatrist, a psychologist, a social worker, or a mental health counsellor for your own therapy.
+Talk with a psychiatrist, a psychologist, a social worker, or a counsellor for your own therapy.

 Counselling can also be helpful for a child who has a bipolar parent.
 The parent's mood swings may negatively affect the child.
 This can cause tearfulness, anger, depression, or rebellious behaviour.